 - Define Plane stress, Triangle, Quadratic elements with an Irregular mesh spacing.
-Ensure that a specified element size is not selected. - Enter the mesh attribute name as Plane Stress (TPM6) and click OK onto the selected features.
+Ensure that a specified element size is not selected. - Enter the mesh attribute name as Plane Stress (TPM6) and click OK

+LUSAS will add the mesh attribute to the 🕹 Treeview.

+- Select the newly created surface by pressing using the Ctrl and A keys together. - Drag and drop the Surface mesh attribute Plane Stress (TPM6) from the Treeview onto the selected features.
 Click OK to complete the mesh assignment.
-Note.
-When selecting lines to create a surface, the selection as viewed on the screen was only for the lines and not the new surface.
-It is for this reason that the whole model (and hence the surface) must be selected again using the Ctrl + A keys as described above.

-LUSAS will add the mesh attribute to the & Treeview.

-- Select the newly created surface by pressing using the Ctrl and A keys together.

-- Drag and drop the Surface mesh attribute

-Plane Stress (TPM6)

-from the Treeview